Subspace-Boosted Model Merging: Introduction

-Reducing the rank collapse of task vectors has the potential to enhance the performance across merging techniques, therefore, we propose \methodboost. \methodboost mitigates \textit{rank collapse} during merging by decomposing task vector weights via Singular Value Decomposition (SVD), and explicitly boosting specific dimensions (Alg.~\ref{alg:subspaceboosting}). \methodboost directly enhances the model's capability, as more subspace dimensions are used.
-Our experiments show consistent improvements across standard merging benchmarks for up to 20 vision transformer experts~\cite{Dosovitskiy-ICLR-2021} of varying sizes when \methodboost is applied to recent merging techniques (Task Arithmetic~\cite{ilharco2023task}, TIES~\cite{rofin2022linearinterpolationparameterspace} and Consensus Merging~\cite{wang2024localizing}).
-The baseline method performance is increased by over \textit{10\%}.
-This strongly supports both the importance of rank collapse in model merging, as well as the general efficacy of \methodboost.
+To address this, we propose \methodboost, a method that directly mitigates \textit{rank collapse} by decomposing task vectors via Singular Value Decomposition (SVD), and explicitly boosting underutilized dimensions (Fig.~\ref{fig:singural_values}).
+Based on our theoretical insight that the task-specific signal is suppressed rather than destroyed, \methodboost explicitly recovers these directions by boosting underutilized singular values (Fig.~\ref{fig:singural_values}).
+Therefore, by restoring the influence of these subspaces, our method significantly enhances the model's capability and performance, as shown in Fig.~\ref{fig:rank_collapse}. \methodboost shows strong improvements across both vision and language tasks for up to 20 vision transformer experts~\citep{Dosovitskiy-ICLR-2021} and 8 T5 language experts~\citep{t5} of varying sizes when applied to recent merging techniques (Task Arithmetic~\citep{ilharco2023task}, TIES~\citep{Yadav-NIPS-2023} and Consensus Merging~\citep{wang2024localizing}).
+For both domains, the baseline method's performance is increased by over 10\%.

-Furthermore, we demonstrate how \methodboost can be generalized following~\cite{kempf-SIAM-2023} into a Higher-Order Singular Value Decomposition (HO-GSVD), enabling the decomposition into \textit{common} and \textit{unique} task subspaces.
-This operation would not be possible by employing the standard SVD.
-Consequently, we introduce an orthogonal context axis that \textit{allows the selection of specific tasks} to merge based on the task \textit{Alignment Matrix} derived from their \textit{common} and \textit{unique} task subspaces.

-Our contributions can be summarized as follows. \begin{itemize} \item We discover that current task arithmetic model merging techniques suffer from weight space \textit{rank collapse}, which reduces generalization of the merged model.

-\item We introduce \methodboost as a generalized approach to mitigate rank collapse. \methodboost is compatible with several merging techniques, and significantly improves merging efficacy across standard model merging benchmarks.